Stability, Efficiency, and Contentedness of Social Storage Networks: Social Storage Network Model

 \section{Social Storage Network Model}

-\begin{definition} \textit{Social Storage $\mathfrak{g} =(\mathbf{A},\mathbf{L})$ is a tuple of two sets $\mathbf{A}$ and $\mathbf{L}$. $\mathbf{A}$ is a set of agents (or players) and $\mathbf{L}$ is a set of edges (or links) connecting these agents}. \end{definition} A social storage $\mathfrak{g}$ can be viewed as a social network constituted by a set of agents $\mathbf{A}$ to perform a data backup activity.
-The link $\langle ij\rangle \in \mathbf{L}$ represents the fact that agent $i$ and $j$ are neighbors of each other, and are involved in a data backup agreement $a_{ij}$.
-This agreement indicates that both the agents share storage resources with each other so that they can store their data on each other's provided storage space.
-The link $\langle ij\rangle$ between agents $i$ and $j$ and the link $\langle ji\rangle$ between agents $j$ and $i$ are identical.
-This implies that storage resource sharing and data backup activity are bidirectional and occur with mutual consent of $i$ and $j$.
-A link establishment between a pair of agents reflect their commitment towards storage provision.
-A link $\langle ij\rangle$ indicates that agent $i$ is a neighbor of agent $j$ and vice versa.
-We also refer to $i$ and $j$ as backup partners, and their mutual relationship as backup partnership.
+\begin{definition} \textit{A social storage network $\mathfrak{g} =(\mathbf{A},\mathbf{L})$ consists of a set of agents, $\mathbf{A}$, and a set of links connecting these agents, $\mathbf{L}$, where a link between two agents represents a data backup partnership between them}. \end{definition}

+Given a social storage network $\mathfrak{g} =(\mathbf{A},\mathbf{L})$, the link $\langle ij\rangle \in \mathbf{L}$ represents the fact that agents $i$ and $j$ are neighbors of each other, and are involved in a data backup partnership.
+This partnership indicates that both the agents commit to share their storage resources with each other so that they can backup their data on each other's shared storage space.
+Storage resource sharing and data backup activity are bidirectional and occur with the mutual consent of $i$ and $j$.
+This implies, the link $\langle ij\rangle$ and the link $\langle ji\rangle$ are identical.
+We also refer to $i$ and $j$ as backup partners.
+The set of agents with whom agent $i$ has links is represented by $\eta_{i}(\mathfrak{g})$.
+In other words, $\eta_{i}(\mathfrak{g})$ is the neighborhood of agent $i$.
+We also use $\eta_{i}(\mathfrak{g})$ to represent the neighborhood size of $i$, which will be clear from the context.

+At any given point in time, each agent plays a dual role: that of a data owner who wants to back up its data, and that of storage provider who provides storage space for each of its backup partners.
+Pairs of agents may add a new link (or continue to maintain the existing link) or delete the existing link (or continue to remain without a link).
+In the context of social storage, mutual consent is necessary for adding as well as for deleting links.
+That is, \textit{an agent does not add a new link without the consent of the agent with whom it wants to add the new link and does not delete an existing link without the consent of the agent from whom it wants to delete the existing link}.

+The structure of the network, $\mathfrak{g}$, is determined by actions of the agents.
+Firstly, the network is updated when two agents $i$ and $j$ add a new link $\langle ij\rangle$, and we denote this by $\mathfrak{g}+\langle ij\rangle$.
+Secondly, the network is updated when a pair agents $i$ and $j$ delete an existing link $\langle ij\rangle$, and we denote this by $\mathfrak{g}-\langle ij\rangle$.
+As agents themselves decide with whom they want to perform backup partnerships and with whom they do not, this is a process of endogenous network formation (or partner selection). {In this paper, we do not explicitly consider trust between pairs of agents.
+We assume that {\it all agents} trust each other, and thus, anyone can form links with anyone.}